paxexpress/docs/README.md

 You will be asked for a repository and some description.

-After setting the name you can use this name to reference the repository in further commands.
+After setting the name you can use this name to reference the repository in further commands e.g.

 ```
 paxexpress package create -r YourChoosenRepoName
 ```

-e.g. This command creates a package relative to your repository.
+This command creates a package relative to your repository.
-Also here your asked for a name and description.

-After this steps your read to upload your first firmware.
+After this steps your read to prepare the upload of your first firmware.

 ## Flashing and OTA
 You will need the platformio tools to proced with this guide.
 You can get those e.g. by installing them with your package manager of choise.
 How to work with platformio is out of scope of this guide.